jsdealy/latin/miscellae/guideToLatinConversation.md

 Forms of Conversaiion.

 Will you do it?
-Cer-
-tainly.
+Certainly.

 You do well.